leinardi/androidthings-drivers/sample-tsl256x/README.md

-## Acceleration sensor sample for Android Things
+## Lux sensor sample for Android Things

-This sample demonstrates how to control the TSL256x acceleration sensor and integrate it to the Android `SensorManager`.
+This sample demonstrates how to control the TSL256x light-to-digital sensor and integrate it to the Android `SensorManager`.